bjlkeng/bjlkeng.github.io/source/posts/hypothesis-testing.rst

 distribution) and instead it is :math:`C_n` that is the random variable [7]_.
 So this is more a statement about how "right" we were in picking :math:`C_n`.

+Another way to think about it is this: suppose we set :math:`\alpha = 0.05` (a 95% confidence interval), for every confidence interval, for every statistical inference problem we ever compute from now until eternity.
+These problems will, of course, cover a wide range of statistical problems with many different "true" distributions and sample observations.
-Another way to think about it is this: suppose we always set :math:`\alpha = 0.05` (a 95% confidence interval) for every confidence interval we ever compute, which will be composed of any variety of different "true" distribution and observations.
-We would expect that the respective :math:`\theta` in each case to be "trapped" in our confidence interval 95% of the time.
-Note this is different from saying that on any one experiment we "trapped" :math:`\theta` with a 95% probability -- after we have a realized confidence interval (i.e. fixed values), the "true" parameter either lies in it or it doesn't.
+Since we set a 95% confidence interval for all our problems, we would expect that the respective "true" :math:`\theta` in each case to be "trapped" in our confidence interval 95% of the time.
+That is, our confidence interval will be "correct" 95% of the time in that the "true" value of :math:`\theta` is contained within it -- a kind of long-run frequency guarantee.
+Note this is different from saying that on any one experiment we "trapped" :math:`\theta` with a 95% probability.
+After we have a realized confidence interval (i.e. fixed values for our confidence interval based on observed values), the "true" parameter :math:`\theta` either lies in it or it doesn't.

 In some ways confidence intervals give us more context then a single point estimate.
 For example, if we're looking at the response of a marketing campaign